brianmcn/Zelda1RandoTools/doc/extras.md

 ![screenshot](screenshots/hotkey-cheat-sheet-example.png)

 Hotkeys only work when the Z-Tracker window has focus.
-If your hotkeys don't appear to be working, click somewhere in the app window to ensure that window has focus, and then try again to mouse hover an empty item/overworld/blocker/dungeon box and press a keyboard hotkey.
+If your hotkeys don't appear to be working, click somewhere in the app window (other than inside the [Notes text box](use.md#main-notes)) to ensure that window has focus, and then try again to mouse hover an empty item/overworld/blocker/dungeon box and press a keyboard hotkey.

 Hotkeys have some 'smarts' in addition to just 'setting the state you pressed':